Yom Ha’zikaron | Yom Ha’atzmaut

 Sunday, April 30 | 3:00-4:30PM | 88th Street Sanctuary

 Fifty years after the Six-Day War, 400,000 Israelis are settled on the West Bank.
 Many consider settlements an impediment to peace, while others consider it a fulfillment of the Zionist vision.
-Join Israeli Consul General and former head of the Yesha Council, Mr. Dani Dayan, for a special presentation on the impact of the settlements on Israel’s society and future.
+Join Israeli Consul General and former Chairman of the Council of Jewish Communities in Judea and Samaria, Mr. Dani Dayan, for a special presentation on the impact of the settlements on Israel’s society and future.
 Register here for this event.
 Read more »

 Sunday, April 30 | 5:00-6:15PM | 89th Street Community House

 Join us for a special screening of excerpts from the work-in-progress documentary, HEROES.
-This feature film explores the real-life heroes involved in the Jewish-Ethiopian aliyah to Israel.
+This feature film explores the experiences of the real-life heroes involved in the Jewish-Ethiopian aliyah to Israel.
 After the screening, there will be a Q&A featuring co-director Avishai Yeganyahu Mekonen and activists who were directly involved in the aliyah efforts.
-Visit the film’s webpage here.
-Registration information to come.
+Visit the film’s webpage and sign up here to attend.